EricLiv/twitterclone-eric-new/README.md

 To make the project simple, we do not have a sign/login function.
 So there are not user accounts and follow function.
 You can challenge after you finish the course.

+> There is an issue with my environment.
+Kindly checkout the live demo for deployed project

 # Checkout [Live Demo](https://erictwitter.herokuapp.com/)!

 ![Screenshot](https://user-images.githubusercontent.com/91717723/137626943-c96d631f-afab-4fdf-a72e-2f872dd5a96b.png)